-This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2023 to 2024 academic year.

 Intended outcome Success criteria Comments/Update Improved levels of literacy, vocabulary, reading and comprehension for disadvantaged students - enabling them to access subjects across the curriculum.
 Reading comprehension tests demonstrate improved comprehension skills for disadvantaged students and a smaller gap between disadvantaged and non- disadvantaged students.
-Quality Assurance processes identify improved usage of literacy, vocabulary and comprehension by disadvantaged students across all subjects (learning walks, book scrutinies and student voice meetings) Gaps continued to be addressed as they were encountered within SoW by subject teachers Small group intervention has taken place for a number of KS3 students - data unavailable at time of publishing.
-Knowledge Organisers are now integral to lessons and homework to embed Tier 3 vocabulary and develop disciplinary vocabulary, which will be further embedded in 2023/4, following September 23 INSET CPD on Literacy Across the Curriculum.
+Quality Assurance processes identify improved usage of literacy, vocabulary and comprehension by disadvantaged students across all subjects (learning walks, book scrutinies and student voice meetings) Gaps continued to be addressed as they were encountered within SoW by subject teachers Small group intervention has taken place for a number of KS3 students - mixed impact on outcomes Knowledge Organisers are now integral to lessons and homework to embed Tier 3 vocabulary and develop disciplinary vocabulary following September 23 INSET CPD on Literacy Across the Curriculum.
 Extended Writing Project has demonstrable positive impact (seen in student books) Learning Walks and QA indicate all subject teachers asking students to read aloud in class and offering support/developing confidence.
-The majority of books in learning walks demonstrating expected presentation at the start of the year but less consistent in the last few weeks of the summer term.
-QA from 2022-3 indicated consistency in books across all subjects, including for PP students, but a minority of PP books.
+The majority of books in learning walks demonstrating expected presentation at the start of the year which continued in the last few weeks of the summer term.
+QA from 2023-4 indicated consistency in books across all subjects, including for PP students.
+PP trust lead looked at a small sample of PP &amp; Non PP books and confirmed no disparities.
 Improved wider life experiences of disadvantaged students and more students from disadvantaged backgrounds applying for Level 3 post-16 courses.
 Records indicate an increased uptake of enrichment opportunities by disadvantaged students, in line with non- disadvantaged students, such as for aspirational trips, activities and careers experience events.
 Registers indicate that the uptake in co-curricular activities is no different between disadvantaged and non- disadvantaged students.
-Smithdon Careers programme has continued to successfully meet the Gatsby Benchmarks Successful Work Experience programme, which has led to some students being offered a part-time job and/or a potential apprenticeship placement.
+Smithdon Careers programme has continued to successfully meet the Gatsby Benchmarks and provide opportunities for students Successful Work Experience programme, which has again led to some students being offered a part-time job and/or a potential apprenticeship placement.
 Others have been given a boost with more focussed career ambitions as a result of their experience.
 Students with PP (especially those who have had suspensions) prioritised for careers guidance with Level 6 Careers Advisor.
+A further increase in co-curricular clubs (including lunchtimes) has seen an